lvclark/tagdigger/README.md

 ## Requirements

 [Python 3](http://www.python.org) needs to be installed.
 TagDigger will not work with Python 2.
 Python and TagDigger will work on any operating system.

+Depending on your operating system, you may need to add Python 3 to your system PATH variable.
+[How to edit the PATH in Windows.](http://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/)  [How to edit the PATH on a Mac.](http://hathaway.cc/post/69201163472/how-to-edit-your-path-environment-variables-on-mac)  To see if you need to edit the PATH variable, open your operating system's command prompt or shell, and type `python --version`.
+You should see something like `Python 3.X.X`.
+If instead you see a message about python not being a recognized command, you need to edit the PATH variable.

 Although not required, on Windows it is helpful to uncheck "Hide extensions for known file types" in "Folder options".